eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/index.md

 It is intended for system administrators, who are responsible for installing, configuring, maintaining and supporting the deployment of DataManager.

-eccenca DataManager is a single-page JavaScript application, which means the application consists of a single HTML page which loads all needed web resources in the browser after loading the page itself.
+eccenca DataManager is a single-page JavaScript application, which means the application consists of a single HTML page which loads all the necessary web resources in the browser after loading the page.

 In the context of DataManager, these web resources are: